gabrieldev131/CodeWise_vscode/README.md

         MODEL – the model name for the LLM (e.g., gemini-2.0-flash)

-        CODEWISE_AGENT_API_KEY – your API key for the model provider
+        GEMINI_API_KEY – your API key for the model provider

     Internet connection to run LLM-based agents